 Class 1 medical certificate

-The Class 1 medical certificate is valid for 12 months for all pilots under 40 years of age (for pilots aged over 40 and carrying out single pilot commercial air transport operations with passengers and pilots over 60, the medical is valid for six months) and is a requirement for those wishing to complete their Integrated ATPL or CPL licence training.
+The Class 1 medical certificate is valid for 12 months for all pilots under 40 years of age (for pilots aged over 40 and carrying out single pilot commercial air transport operations with passengers and pilots over 60, the medical is valid for six months) and is a requirement for those wishing to complete their Integrated ATPL.
 The cost of a Class 1 medical certificate is approximately £600 and requires an active CAA Portal account where you can arrange your examination.
 During the AME examination, checks are carried out on the following potential pilot health restrictions:

 - Heart and lung function